-This seminar explores leading research and exemplary practices regarding how scholars can facilitate inquiry-based, student-centered discussions at the core of university teaching.
+This course explores leading research and exemplary practices regarding how scholars can facilitate inquiry-based, student-centered discussions at the core of university teaching.
 It addresses questions about what constitutes a good discussion in various academic fields and how discussion leaders can structure discussions to promote complex questioning and deep understanding.
 It addresses discussion as a fundamental element in all teaching, including large-group teaching through interactive lecturing and small-group discussions in class.
-Doctoral students in the seminar develop discussion strategies appropriate to their academic disciplines and receive critical feedback from the instructor and the members of the seminar.
+Doctoral students in the course develop discussion strategies appropriate to their academic disciplines and receive critical feedback from the instructor and the members of the course.

 Upon completion of this course, you should be able to: